adeamzs/opd3-cooler/JOURNAL.md

 # August 19th:Prototyping,Cad and Research

-I made multiple iterations of the clip on until it fit unto my tablet.Afterwards i went to look at what parts id use,cause they would decide how i make the chassis in cad.After making the chassis,i needed to make a mesh,unfortunately onshape didnt have the right tools for this,so i downloaded a community made one,grid extrude.Now i had to make a fit for my copper sheet,so i made a lip-style cutout,where i will glue the plate.Then i started making mounts for a 80x80mm fan,but ive got to finish it tmrw.My brain was smoking while making the model,cause ive never seen cad before.
+I made multiple iterations of the clip on until it fit unto my tablet.Afterwards i went to look at what parts id use,cause they would decide how i make the chassis in cad.After making the chassis,i needed to make a mesh.I was trying all tools for 20 mins but then i stumbled onto onshape search and found a community made tool to make meshes.I was saved!
+Its named grid extrude.Afterwards i had to make a cut-out for my copper sheet,so i made a lip-style cutout,where the plate would be glued.
+Then i started making mounts for a 92x92mm fan,but ive set it aside for tmrw.My brain was like on overdrive while making the model,cause ive never seen cad before in my life.

 <img width="1512" height="867" alt="Screenshot 2026-08-19 at 23 08 09" src="https://github.com/user-attachments/assets/d2e8bfe8-ef5a-4390-90ad-c1bb0f706c6f" />